Fede2782/deCorizer/README.md

 - ❓️ Styles feature in Photo Lock Screen

 Feel free to contribute if you have some ideas or ways to enable or add these features.

+If you want to test new builds immediatly you can download artifacts from Github actions.